Dr Rob Willert

 In addition, given my BSc and PhD background I have a specialist interest in the pharmacological management of all gastrointestinal disorders including both simple and complex inflammatory bowel disease, irritable bowel syndrome, gastro-oesophageal reflux and constipation.

-I have published original research widely and continues to do so and am a national speaker on gastrointestinal disorders.
+I have published original research widely and continue to do so and am a national speaker on gastrointestinal disorders.
 I am a board member of the upper gastrointestinal committee for Manchester Cancer and an Editorial Board member of Crohns and Colitis UK.

 Spire Manchester Hospital is only able to provide Covid-19 tests to patients undergoing surgery at our hospital.
 Covid-19 testing or antibody tests are not available as a standalone service.